This manual is for Eclector version 0.12.0.

 eclector.base:*client*

-, the input stream from which the input is
+, the input stream from which the input

 When this function is called, the stream is positioned immediately

 after the skipped input.
-Client code that wants to know both
+Client code that wants to know both the

-stream position before the call to read
+position before the call to eclector.reader:read

-was made as well as
+was made as

-the stream position when the call to this function is made.
+well as the stream position when the call to this function is made.

 This variable is used by the reader to determine why a range of input